Back to Blog

 Industrial assets such as oil storage tanks, lightning prevention systems on wind turbines, piping, and supporting pylons require regular examination for maintenance and regulatory purposes.
 NDT inspections identify defects, flaws, irregularities, or wear and tear in structures to ensure safety and robustness

-Non-descriptive testing is the only way to get high-fidelity material characteristics of an asset without damaging it.
+Non-destructive testing is the only way to get high-fidelity material characteristics of an asset without damaging it.

 The most common types of non-destructive testing methods assume the usage of sound waves, acoustic impulses, or gamma rays to perform in-depth material assessments.
 By combining different methods, NDT technicians can test objects for the smallest cracks, voids, or weld discontinuities, invisible to the naked eye.